Search Answers to Your Questions

 What types of financial aid is available?

 Each academic year, a limited number of merit and need-based fellowships and scholarships are awarded to students by the Graduate Division and School of Public Health.
-To be considered for merit and/or need-based awards, students should indicate their interest in financial support on the SOPHAS application, complete the UC Berkeley application for admission and fellowships, and complete FAFSA.
+To be considered for merit and/or need-based awards, students should indicate their interest in financial support on the SOPHAS application, and complete the FAFSA.
 It is also common for students to seek out Graduate Student Instructor (GSI) and Graduate Student Researcher (GSR) positions to help fund their education.
 For more information on financial aid opportunities, please visit our website: http://sph.berkeley.edu/fees-financial-aid

 What is the estimated cost of tuition?